Nautilus: Evolutionary history

 Fossil records indicate that nautiloids have experienced minimal morphological changes over the past 500 million years.
 Many were initially straight-shelled, as in the extinct genus Lituites.
 They developed in the Late Cambrian period and became a significant group of sea predators during the Ordovician period.
 Certain species reached over 2.5 m in size.
 The other extant cephalopod subclass, Coleoidea, diverged from the nautiloids long ago and the nautilus has remained relatively unchanged since.
 Nautiloids were much more extensive and varied 200 million years ago.
-The ancestors of all Coleoidea (shell-less Cephalopods) once possessed shells, and many early cephalopod species are only known from shell remains.
-Following the K-Pg extinction event most nautiloid species went extinct, while members of Coleoidea managed to survive.
-Following the mass extinction, the nautilus became the only extant species of nautiloids.
+The ancestors of all Coleoidea (shell-less cephalopods) once possessed shells, and many early cephalopod species are only known from shell remains.
+Following the K-Pg extinction event, most nautiloid species went extinct with only three surviving families, while members of Coleoidea managed to survive.

 The family Nautilidae has its origin in the Trigonocerataceae (Centroceratina), specifically in the Syringonautilidae of the Late Triassic and continues to this day with Nautilus, the type genus, and its close relative, Allonautilus.